BenCarter44/Starfish-Network/Software_Flow.md

 Anything in `main` must have 0 Warnings and Errors from the following tools:
 1. black -- style
 2. mypy -- type checking
-3. interrogate -- docstring checking
+3. interrogate -- docstring checking.
+Docstrings for class structures are optional